eid-sukariah/reading-notes/class-04.md

 specific task.
 If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements).
 ![#](https://s3.ap-south-1.amazonaws.com/s3.studytonight.com/tutorials/uploads/pictures/1587882057-1.png)

+## Pair Programming

+## How does pair programming work?
+pair programming commonly involves two roles: the Driver and the Navigator.
+The Driver is the programmer who is typing and the only one whose hands are on the keyboard. the Driver manages the text editor,switching files, version control, and—of course writing—code.
+The Navigator uses their words to guide the Driver but does not provide any direct input to the computer.
+The Navigator thinks about the big picture, what comes next, how an algorithm might be converted in to code, while scanning for typos or bugs.
+The Navigator might also utilize their computer as a second screen to look up solutions and documentation, but should not be writing any code.

+## Why pair program?

+Greater efficiency

+Engaged collaboration

+Learning from fellow students

+Social skills

+Job interview readiness

+Work environment readiness